common-workflow-language/common-workflow-language/specification/draft-2/workflow-description.md

 ## Scope

-This document describes the CWL syntax, data and execution model.
+This document describes the CWL syntax, execution, and object model.
 It is not intended to document a specific implementation of CWL, however it may serve as a reference for the behavior of conforming implementations.